Az-Net/Proposals/Mathematics/Followup Limiting.md

 The lemniscate is centered at the origin, and its shape is determined by the values of |a| and |b|.
 If |a| = |b|, then the lemniscate is a circle.
 If |a| > |b|, then the lemniscate is elongated along the real axis.
 If |a| < |b|, then the lemniscate is elongated along the imaginary axis.

-The lemniscate is named after the Greek word "lemniscus", which means "ribbon".
-It was first studied by the French mathematician Pierre de Fermat in the 17th century.

 Here is an example of a lemniscate with semi-major axis 1 and semi-minor axis 0.5:

 ```